rangle/webpack-workshop-part-two/slides/src/content/6-other-loaders-and-plugins.md

 ---

 #### `postcss-loader` (see code [here](https://github.com/postcss/postcss-loader/blob/master/index.js)):
-- Use postcss plugins to process CSS, chain after `css-loader` (first loader in CSS file loader chain)
+- Use postcss plugins to process CSS, chain with `css-loader` (should be first loader in CSS file loader chain)
 - Can configure postcss plugins directly in `webpack.config.js` but recommended to place in `postcss.config.js`
 - Set `importLoaders=1` option if used before `css-loader` in chain (or >1 if other loaders before also)